polygonjs/plugins_tutorials/README.md

 }
 ```

-Or you if prefer using typescript, you can also write your nodes with it.
+Or **if you prefer using typescript**, you can also write your nodes with it.

 <details>
 <summary>Show typescript example</summary>